Cave of Swimmers: Modern discovery

-Present day
+Later history

-Physical scientists who have been conducting research in the area drew a provisional link between the proposed swimming humans and two lakes that are 124 miles (or 200 km) south of the cave.
-However, Andras Zboray, an archaeologist who is doing research in the area, questions whether the figures are swimming or not.
-He believes that the drawings are "clearly symbolic...with an unknown meaning."
+Physical scientists who have been conducting research in the area drew a provisional link between the proposed swimming humans and two lakes that are 124 miles (or 200 km) south of the rock shelter.
+However, modern researchers such as Andras Zboray question whether the figures are swimming or not.
+He believes that the drawings are "clearly symbolic...with an unknown meaning".